tbreeze-zengenti/react-starter/src/server/features/sitemap/readme.md

 - `noIndexField`: specify the field where your noindex boolean exists
 - `priorityMap`: define priorities or changefreq paramters for paths or content type IDs
 - `additions`: an array of sitemap items for adding urls to the sitemap outside of this app
-- `exclusions`: static paths to be excluded from the sitemap
+- `excludeContentTypes`: content type IDs to exclude from the sitemap
+- `excludePaths`: static routes / paths to exclude